abstractqqq/polars_ds_extension/README.md

 Right now most str similarity/dist is dependent on the strsim crate, which is no longer maintained and has some very old code.
 The current plan is to keep it for now and maybe replace it with higher performance code later (if there is the need to do so).

-# Disclaimer
+# Credits

-Rust Snowball Stemmer is taken from Tsoding's Seroost project (MIT).
+1. Rust Snowball Stemmer is taken from Tsoding's Seroost project (MIT).
 See [here](https://github.com/tsoding/seroost)
+2. Some statistics functions are taken from Statrs (MIT).
+See [here](https://github.com/statrs-dev/statrs/tree/master)